-Once again, students from across the African continent will be sponsored to attend this year’s Africa Energy Forum, which this year takes place from 7-9 June in Copenhagen, Denmark.
+Once again, selected students from across the African continent will be sponsored to attend this year’s Africa Energy Forum, which takes place from 7-9 June 2017 in Copenhagen, Denmark.

 Students will have the opportunity to meet first hand with African Ministers of Energy, government officials and private sector leaders from the energy industry, opening the door to new business relationships, internships and work placements.

 The Africa Energy Forum (AEF) is the global investment meeting for Africa's power, energy, infrastructure and industrial sectors.
 Nineteen years in the running, AEF brings together senior-level representatives to form partnerships, identify opportunities and collectively move the industry forward.
 AEF has a loyal following of credible players working in the power space, and a track record of delivering a valuable networking experience.

 The Forum in Copenhagen will serve as a platform for Nordic countries to showcase their expertise regarding projects, technology and regional partnerships, allowing new partnerships and business ventures to flourish.

 Head of IPP Office

 Karén Breytenbach was previously with the National Treasury, PPP Unit and is now Head of the Department of Energy, IPP Office.
 Karén has extensive experience in large scale infrastructure projects.
 As Head of the IPP Office, Karén has been instrumental and is responsible for the internationally recognised Renewable Energy IPP Procurement Programme and is also responsible for the new baseload programmes, gas utilisation master plan and co-generation IPP Programme.